Background pattern

 • Do not chew, crush or break the tablets

-• During the first days or weeks of treatment when the dose is increased, take the tablets in the morning to facilitate monitoring through blood tests, if necessary.
+• During the first few days or weeks of treatment when the dose is being increased, take the tablets in the morning to make it easier to monitor you with blood tests if needed.

-If you vomit after taking Venclyxto, do not take an additional dose that day.
-Take the next dose at the usual time the next day.
-If you have trouble taking this medication, inform your doctor.
+If you vomit after taking Venclyxto, do not take an extra dose that day.
+Take your next dose at the usual time the next day.
+If you have problems taking this medicine, talk to your doctor.

 Drink plenty of water